Ever since reading Hollywood Park, I’ve been interested in books about cults – both fiction and nonfiction.

-This book had me thinking about it for DAYS.
+This coming-of-age book had me thinking about it for DAYS.
 I mean truly, DAYS.
 This book about poverty shows the impact how a lack of education can impact generations.

 Tara’s journey was inspiring, heartbreaking, and thought-provoking all in one.
 This nonfiction book about cults had great insight into more extremist religions and survivalists.

 I don’t usually read memoirs and I heard great things about this book.
 I loved it so much- it made my list of favorites for the year last year.
 It is such an amazing story that reads like a novel rather than non-fiction.